lmullen/lincolnmullen.com/source/d/editing-the-jsr-on-github/index.markdown

     {% img center /d/editing-the-jsr-on-github/jsr-2.png %}

-3. All of the issues are stored in the directory `_source/issues`, which you can navigate to in GitHub or which you can go to [here][].
+3. All of the issues are stored in the directory `_source/issues`, which you can navigate to in GitHub.
 The page will look like this:

     {% img center /d/editing-the-jsr-on-github/jsr-1.png %}

-    From there you can click on the directory for the issuse that you want, e.g., `vol14`.
+    From there you can click on the directory for the issue that you want, e.g., `vol14`.
 Click on that directory to get to the issue contents.